-• Mission Rock Promissory Note, related to ground leases for parcels A, B, F, and G, has an outstanding balance of \$43,000,000 on June 30, 2022 and 2021 with an annual interest rate of 4.48%.
-In fiscal year 2020, the promissory note balance of \$7,900,000 related to the ground lease for parcel G was executed.
-In October 2020, ground leases for parcels A, B, and F were executed, increasing the value of the promissory note to \$43,000,000.
-As of June 30, 2022 and 2021, the Port accrued interest receivable in the amount of \$3,496,000 and \$1,502,000, respectively.
+• Mission Rock Promissory Note, related to ground leases for parcels A, B, F, and G, has an outstanding principal balance of \$43,000,000 on June 30, 2023 and 2022 with an annual interest rate of 4.48%.
+In fiscal year 2020, the promissory note balance of \$7,900,000 related to the ground lease for parcel G and 10% of parcels A, B, and F was executed.
+In October 2020, the promissory note balance of the remaining 90% of the ground leases for parcels A, B, and F were executed, increasing the value of the promissory note to \$43,000,000.
+As of June 30, 2023 and 2022, the Port accrued interest receivable in the amount of \$5,579,000 and \$3,496,000, respectively.

 Under the Mission Rock Disposition and Development Agreement (DDA), the horizontal developer can ground lease all parcels.
 The ground leases for parcels A, B, F, and G were between the Port and vertical developer affiliates of the horizontal developer.
 Under the DDA, vertical developers leasing the initial parcels at the project prepay rent to the Port.
 Vertical developers that are affiliates of the horizontal developer can prepay in the form of a credit bid, which is a credit reducing a balance owed.
 The Port then lends the prepaid rent (whether in cash or as credit bid) to the Mission Rock CFD.
 The Mission Rock CFD credits or transfers in cash the prepaid rent to the horizontal developer to acquire facilities and, in turn, owes the Port the appraised value (\$43,000,000) of the parcels evidenced by the above-mentioned promissory note.
-As of June 30, 2022 and 2021, the Mission Rock CFD credited the balance owed to the horizontal developer in the amount of \$43,000,000.
+As of June 30, 2023 and 2022, the Mission Rock CFD credited the balance owed to the horizontal developer in the amount of \$43,000,000.